Drjacky/ImagePicker/README.md

     ```kotlin
     ImagePicker.Companion.with(this)
             .crop()	    			//Crop image(Optional), Check Customization for more option
+	    .cropOval()				//Allow dimmed layer to have a circle inside
             .compress(1024)			//Final image size will be less than 1 MB(Optional)
             .maxResultSize(1080, 1080)	//Final image resolution will be less than 1080 x 1080(Optional)
             .start()